bl4ckscor3/AbandonedMods/README.md

 # Abandoned Mods
 These mods date back to 2013/2014 when I had just recently started modifying Minecraft.
 These mods will most likely not get updated or remade.

 "DecoOres" was supposed to be a mod with which you can have decorative items regarding ores and it would include mod's ores as well.
 It currently only has normal ore blocks as decoration.
+The source code of it is nowhere to be found.

 "WoodConverter new" is the old rewritten WoodConverter from before Geforce was an awesome human and wrote the current [WoodConverter GUI](https://trello.com/b/PJU5lI6Q/wood-converter-gui) for me.
 It has a few converting blocks and an ore which was needed to run these converter blocks, similar to a vanilla furnace.